 I’ve made a lot of coconut butter fudge over the last few years.

 - Coconut Butter – the base for this fudge, raw coconut butter is rich and smooth, full of healthy fats, low in carbohydrates, and high in fiber.
-Coconut also contains Lauric acid.
-Lauric acid is a twelve carbon, saturated, medium chain fatty acid found only in Mother’s milk, in small amounts in milk fat and butter, and in high amounts in coconut oil and palm kernel oil.
-Lauric acid is antiviral, antimicrobial, anti-fungal, anti-tumor, and hormone and immune system supporting among other health benefits.
+Coconut also contains lauric acid.
+Lauric acid is a 12-carbon, saturated, medium-chain fatty acid found only in mother’s milk, in small amounts in milk fat and butter, and in high amounts in coconut oil and palm kernel oil.
+Lauric acid is anti-viral, anti-microbial, anti-fungal, anti-tumor, and hormone and immune system supporting, among other health benefits.

 2. Pastured Raw Butter – real butter makes this fudge melty and decadent with all the benefits of pastured raw dairy, like fat-soluble vitamins A, D, and K2.
 Substitute pasteurized grass-fed butter if access to raw butter is limited.

 3. Raw Honey – the enzymes in raw honey make this sweetener perfect for a healthy, easily digested, energy-boosting treat!
 If you want to make the keto-friendly version, use powdered or liquid sweetener in place of honey.